Wehrmachtserdbeere/Natsuki-Bot/Readme.md

   - `"id"` (A unique identifier, useful for debugging.)
   - `"image"` (Where the ASCII art is stored and displayed.)

-To check ASCII art, create a Python file that prints the ASCII and run it in Command Prompt.
+To check ASCII art, create a Python file that prints the ASCII and run it in Command Prompt or your local terminal.

 **Compatibility with anything other than Windows 10 Command Prompt is **not** guaranteed!**

 **Important:** The ASCII art must **only** use UTF-8 characters!

+It is unknown whether ANSI Color Codes work correctly on all machines.

 ### **Contributing ASCII Art to Examples**

 - Open a suggestion issue to add your ASCII art.
 You can also do this on the [Support Server](https://discord.gg/9EAGVZUt2Y).
 - Credit the original artist.
-- Provide a screenshot of your console displaying the ASCII.
+- Provide a screenshot of your terminal displaying the ASCII using the **default** font and size configuration.
-- If the art was generated using AI (Text2Image or Image2Image), explicitly state this.
+- If the art was generated using AI (Text2Image, Image2Image, or similar), explicitly state this.
-- You **do not** need to disclose AI tools like brush smoothing or line tools.
+- You **do not** need to disclose AI tools such as brush smoothing or line tools.
 - If your digital art could be mistaken for traditional, clarify that it is digital.

-Keep the width around **64 characters**.
+Keep the width around **64 characters** at most.
 The less, the better.

 ## Music